ldeo-glaciology/ice-sheet-seminar-2022/notes/week-9-notes.md

 \frac{\partial \sigma_{m}}{\partial z} = \rho g
 $$

 We started with three equations and nine unknowns.
 The simplifications above have reduced the model to two equations and two unknowns.
-Therefore, as long as we have boundary conditions, we can solve this system of equations to get the stresses, then use the result with the flow law to get ice flux.
+Therefore, as long as we have boundary conditions, we can solve this system of equations to get the stresses, then use the result with Glen's flow law to get ice flux.

 ## Integrate the $z$ equation vertically
 Our first challenge is to combine these equations to get an expression for $\tau_{zx}$.
 The first step is to integrate the $z$-direction stress balance equation vertically.
 Integrating both sides gives